Sonali210/Sonali210/README.md

 ### Hello Everyone!!
 This is Sonali 👋

-- ✍ I’m currently pursuing B.Tech in Electronics and Communication Engineering.
+- ✍ B.Tech in Electronics and Communication Engineering.
 - 🌱 I’m currently Broiling projects in NLP and Conversational AI.
 - 👯 I’m looking to collaborate on open source
 - 💬 Ask me about ...
 Anything